Skip to content

 Built-in Functions

-Most of your initial use of R will be employing built-in functions that R has available for you to employ.
+Most of your initial use of R will involve using built-in functions that R provides.
 For example, we might want to know the sum of a set of numbers.

 sum(1, 6, 8)